JhersonMedina/personal-website/content/event/tc_medellin/index.md

   country: Colombia

 summary: Competitive programming traning camp in Medellín.
-abstract: I took part as an instructor at Training Camp Medellín 2023 where I gave lectures about algorithms and competitive programming.
-I prepared several contests throughout the event and assisted newcomer students with inquiries regarding seen topics and contest dynamics.
-Explained detailed algorithmic solutions for several problems, along with C++ implementation.
+abstract: I was gladly invited to participate as a lecturer at the Training Camp Medellin 2023.
+This was a two-week event in which I, along with other lecturers, prepared and imparted several lectures on topics regarding competitive programming; graphs, strings, and geometry, just to mention a few.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.